-- 1. Indicate methods for involving parents.
-Minimum parent involvement and support components (i.e., increased parent knowledge about the program and their child's educational needs, parental participation in progress and termination conferences and parental participation in district level program evaluations). - 2.
-Describe how the district will promote additional parental participation so that parents will become better informed about the program, parenting skills, development opportunities and how to effectively support their child's educational/developmental needs, etc.
+- 1. Indicate methods for involving parents and support components (i.e., increasing parent knowledge about the program and the educational needs of the child, participation in progress and termination conferences and participation in district level program evaluations). - 2.
+Describe how the district will promote additional parental participation so that parents will become better informed about the program, parenting skills, development opportunities and how to effectively support the educational/developmental needs of their children.